Statistics from Altmetric.com

 Detroit, USA; time period studied 1983–2000.

 Children were initially assessed when they were 6 years old with the Wechsler Intelligence Scale for Children-Revised; Full-scale IQ to measure cognitive ability; and the three subscales from the Teacher Rating Form- namely, attention problems subscale (measuring attention deficit hyperactivity disorder), internalising behaviour composite scale (assessing withdrawn, anxious or depressed behaviour plus somatic complaints), and externalising behaviour composite scale (assessing delinquent and aggressive behaviour).
-The final assessment was at age 17 years when academic behaviour was assessed …
+The final assessment was at age 17 years when academic behaviour was assessed with the Woodcock-Johnson Psychoeducational Battery-Revised.
+Reading was …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.